vjlab/resources/README.md

    brew install my_software
 ```

-   To see if the `homebrew` version of your software can be installed this way, use:
+   To see if the `homebrew` has youtr software available:

 ```
    brew search my_software